Danielfib/if1015-SistemasDistribuidos/Ativ4/2-Chat/README.md

 #run the server
 node server.js

+#for each desired client:
-#run the client with parameters:
+##run the client
-node client.js 1 + 1
+node client.js

-correct pattern for client parameters: arg1 op arg2 where op should be one of: +, -, /, *
+##choose any name (different from previous chosen names)
+Daniel
+##type any message in any client terminal and the message will be broadcasted to all other clients
 '''

-The server will message back the client with the answer.